CyberCasquatch/cybercasquatch.github.io/TidBits-Main.md

 ---

 ## Short and sweet insights
-### The first 7 TidBit writings are from a wordpress blog that I had started to be similar to this one.
+### The first 7 TidBit writings are from a wordpress blog that I had.

 [Home](./index.md)